emurze/architecture_and_design_patterns/docs/clean_architecture/abstraction/general.md

 * A use case is an object.
 It has one or more functions that implement the application- specific business rules

+### Value Object pattern is any domain object that is uniquely identified by the data it holds; we usually make them *immutable*: